BhargavTaraviya/ENSE-375_ONLINE_QUIZ_SYSTEM/REPORT.md

 ![Block Diagram](Documents/Block_Diagram.png)
 ### <a name="_toc43885134"></a>3.3.2 Features
 - User Authentication: While logging in, show different menus for admins and users
-- Add new user： Admins can add users by providing username and password that can pass the validation
+- Add new user: Admins can add users by providing username and password that can pass the validation
 - View all quizzes: Admins can view the quizzes they have made in the admin menu

 ### <a name="_toc43885135"></a>3.3.3 Environmental, Societal, Safety, and Economic Considerations